zainabmirkar/100DaysOfDevOps/AWS/VPC/VPC Basics.md

 - endpoints allow you to connect to aws services using a private network instaed of using virtual private gateway, nat, internet gatewway, vpn or dc
 - enhanced security
 - low latency
+- there are 2 types interface endpoint and gateway endpoint
+- In AWS, an interface endpoint is a logical connection between your Virtual Private Cloud (VPC) and a supported AWS service.
+It allows you to access the AWS service over the Amazon network instead of over the internet.
+This can enhance security by keeping traffic between your VPC and the AWS service within the AWS network, without going over the public internet.  they use eni's with private ip
+- gateway doesn't use eni's.
+Gateway endpoints do not enable AWS PrivateLink. only work with ipv4
 - vpc endpoint gateway (s3 and dynamodb)
 - rest of the services it is going to be an interface